 Historic and Architectural Review Board

 Exterior changes to commercial buildings and signage in the CRAs require prior approval from the Architectural Review Board, which is appointed by City Council.
-More information, including adopted Downtown and Babcock design guidelines and application, can be found on the Historic & Architectural Review Board page.
+More information, including adopted Downtown and Babcock design guidelines and application, can be found on the Historic and Architectural Review Board page.